 E-mails seeking comment from Carolyn Wu and Fiona Martin, spokeswomen for Apple in Beijing and Sydney, respectively, were not immediately returned.

 Apple Chief Executive Officer Tim Cook apologized in September for the map software that has been criticized for flaws including misrouted directions and inaccurately located landmarks.
-Google Inc. (GOOG)’s maps were on previous iPhone models.
+Google Inc. (GOOG:US)’s maps were on previous iPhone models.

 “We are extremely sorry for the frustration this has caused our customers and we are doing everything we can to make Maps better,” Cook said in a letter to customers posted on the Cupertino, California-based company’s website.